bterwijn/invocation_tree/README.md

  - White: The function is currently being executed.
  - Green: The function is paused and will resume execution later.
- - Red: The function has completed execution and returned.
+ - Red: The function has completed execution and has returned.

 For every function call, the package displays its **local variables** and **return value**.
-Changes to these values over time are highlighted using bold text and gray shading to make them easier to track.
+Changes to the values of these variables over time are highlighted using bold text and gray shading to make them easier to track.

-In some functional and logical programming languages (e.g. Haskell, Prolog) there is only recursion to implement repetition, but in Python we have a choice between recursion and iteration.
+In some functional and logical programming languages (e.g. Haskell, Prolog) there are not loops so there 2is only recursion to implement repetition, but in Python we have a choice between recursion and iteration.
 Generally iteration is the default choice in Python as it is often faster and many find it easier to understand.
 However, in some situation recursion comes with great benefits so it's important to master both ways of implemention repetition.

-## Permutations ##
+# Permutations #

 We can use recursion to compute all permutation of a number of elements with replacement, meaning each element can be used any number of times.
 All permutations of length 3 of elements 'L' and 'R' can be made by moving down a tree for 3 steps and going first Left and then Right in a depth-first manner: